elizaolariu/nimble/packages/nimble-components/src/menu-button/menu-button.spec.md

-# Button & Anchor
+# Menu Button

 ## Overview

+FAST currently contains a button component and menu component.
+One common use case is a button that opens an associated menu, say, for a toolbar.
+To avoid repeating code, it would be helpful to have a single component that manages the menu opened state, and handles the keyboard navigation and a11y concerns involved in this type of menu.

-The menu-button represents a logical connection between a button and an openable menu, for the common use-case of an interaction menu in an application.
+The menu-button represents a logical connection between a button and an openable menu.
 This allows for stronger ARIA semantics than using a normal button to open a menu.

 ### Use Cases
-- Creating an optional or hidden menu for application interaction
+- Creating an optional or hidden menu for application interaction which is activated by a button

 ### Non-goals
 - Creating a static menu